#Ciena25: 25 pictures from 25 years at Ciena

 Quite the display at the Ciena booth at this tradeshow (we think this is SuperComm 2001) where our new CoreDirector plaform rose above a wasteland of other vendor's useless equipment.

-Steve Alexander (bottom right) and the MultiWave team, in the lab in 1995.
+Steve Alexander (bottom right) and most of Ciena's first manufacturing group, in the lab in 1995.

 The fiber innards of Ciena's R&D lab in Ottawa, Canada, circa 2011.

 Former Cyan employees enjoyed a welcome celebration event in Petaluma, California, in 2015 to celebrate Ciena's acquisition of Cyan and their Blue Planet solution.

 Ciena CEO Gary Smith and team on the floor of the New York Stock Exchange (NYSE) in April 2014.
 Ciena rang the opening bell to celebrate the company's move from NASDAQ to the NYSE exchange.